Chris Kaba: MoD offers military support after armed Met officers turn in weapons

 - Published

-The Ministry of Defence is offering the support of armed soldiers to London police after dozens of Met officers handed in their weapons.
+The Ministry of Defence is offering armed soldiers to support London police after dozens of Met officers handed in their weapons.

 More than 100 police officers turned in permits allowing them to carry firearms, a source told the BBC.